 From places you can support independent booksellers, to larger bookstores online, to the best places to get used books and support sustainability at the same time, here are eight places you should consider shopping that aren’t Amazon.

-When looking for Amazon alternatives to buy books online, Bookshop is one of the best options.
+When looking for Amazon alternatives to buy books online, Bookshop is one of your best options as well.

 Bookshop.org is an online bookstore that strives to financially support local, independent bookstores by giving 10%-30% of each sale to independent bookshops.
 When you shop here, you can allow the percentage of your sale to go into a general pool that is then distributed evenly among independent bookstores, or you can designate a specific local bookstore you want to support and they’ll get the whole percentage of the books you buy.